CreativeSDK/web-getting-started-samples/user-auth-ui/guide/user-auth-ui.md

 ## Prerequisites
 This guide will assume that you have installed all software and completed all of the steps in the Getting Started guide.

-_Your Client ID must be [approved for **Production Mode** by Adobe](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request) before you release your app._
+_**Important:** Your Client ID must be [approved for **Production Mode** by Adobe](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request) before you release your app._

 <a name="config"></a>
 ## Configuration
-In order for login to work, you'll need to store a small HTML file, named `redirectims.html` on your server.
-This file will contain your Client ID.
+In order for login to work, you'll need to store a small HTML file, named `redirectims.html`, on your server.
+This file will contain your Client ID (API Key).

 To set up:

 1. [Download the `redirectims.html` file](https://cdn-creativesdk.adobe.io/0.3/redirectims.html)
-1. Add your own Client ID to the file
+1. Add your own Client ID (API Key) to the file
 1. Upload the file to the **root** path of your web application
     Example: `https://mydomain.com/redirectims.html`